 Shockingly the local police, instead of investigating the origins of these children in order to find their parents or place them in proper care, often bully them and frequently take away from the children the little money that they earn.

 often described as attention-seeking.
-The lack of an emotional attachment to a mother figure during early childhood was attributed as the cause of these problems.
+The lack of an emotional attachment to a mother figure during early childhood was attributed as the cause of these developmental delays.

 UNICEF has estimated that over 18 million children live and work on the streets and railway platforms of India.